 What is Schema Markup?

-Structured data implemented with schema.org vocabulary, is called Schema markup, or just Schema.
+Structured data implemented with Schema.org vocabulary, is called Schema markup, or just Schema.

 That is why the terms “Schema markup” and “Structured data” are often used interchangeably.

-Why you need it
+Why you need Schema markup

 First, it helps search engines better understand the page’s content and better match the page with the relevant search queries.

-Schema to a restaurant’s website, the restaurant is more likely to appear in relevant search results.
+For example, if you add Restaurant Schema to a restaurant’s website, the restaurant is more likely to appear in relevant search results.

 Second, it helps Google to display your page with enhanced elements in search results, also known as “rich results” or “rich snippets”.

-markup to a page, the page will appear in search results as follows:
+For example, if you add Product markup to a page, the page will appear in search results with rich snippets, like this:

 How to create Schema markup